ranjanphdiiti/ranjanphdiiti.github.io/README.md

   Polish Congress of Logic, Nicolaus Copernicus University, 2025

 - *Modal Logic for Fused Relational–Neighbourhood Rough Set Models*
-  Australasian Association for Logic (Online), 2025
+  Australasian Association for Logic (Online), University of Queensland, 2025

 ### Schools and Workshops
 - Indian School on Logic and its Applications, IIT Goa, 2024